 It is a simple service that focuses on content rather than showy production.
 We look forward to being able to gather together in person again.

-Monthly Outdoor Worship
+Monthly Worship on the Playground

 An outdoor, socialy-distanced worship service focusing on Scripture, music, and communion.